archql/TetrisWin/README.md

 ### 📑Gameplay save📑

 - all gameplay is saved in `.ttr` files.
-- you must not edit them
+- ⚠️**WARN**⚠️ *Full `.ttr`* file is the only valid proof for your score!
+You must not edit it or provide it to anybody except officials in order to protect your score!
+You can store this file separatly from other game files for additional protection.
 - additional info is [here](#what-is-ttr-files)